MACastro987/CivicInfoEmailer/README.md

 # CivicInfoEmailer

-CivicInfoEmailer is an iOS Application that connects users to their representatives in the U.S. Government.
-Compose and send and email or contact your representatives vie phone when contact information is provided by Google’s Civic Info Api.
+This iOS Application connects users to their representatives in the U.S. Government.
+Leverage Google’s Civic Info Api to retreive data on those who represent you both locally and nationally.
+Compose and send and email or contact your representatives via phone.